 Phase 1 will conclude with a 'test-run' of the training programme, undertaken in one LA that will not be part of Phase 2.
-This test-run will establish the resources needed to organize, recruit to, and provide the training; the level of PAs interest and attendance; the delivery requirements such as time of day, location, and length of training sessions.
-Following the training we will use questionnaires and qualitative interviews with participants to assess its perceived relevance for PAs, whether the content is appropriately 'pitched', how useful they find the materials provided; whether they think the training is realistic and how likely it is that they will be able to implement it, based on the training itself and the proposed follow-up support.
-We anticipate using quizzes within the training to quickly assess and reinforce knowledge gains and we will review these for improvements.
-The training will be observed by members of the research team to identify strengths and weaknesses in the content as delivered, and dynamic issues between participants and between participants and presenters.
-The sessions will also be observed by care leavers, who will provide feedback on their perceptions of the extent to which the content and delivery maintain a clear focus on the needs of care leavers, accurately reflects the issues they consider important, and advocates for approache they find acceptable and anticipate being effective.
+This test-run will establish the resources needed to organize, recruit to, and provide the training; the level of PAs interest and attendance; ease of access to online resources, the time requirements for tasks to be completed etc. Following the training we will use questionnaires and qualitative interviews with participants to assess its perceived relevance for PAs, whether the content is appropriately 'pitched', how useful they find the materials provided; whether they think the training is realistic and how likely it is that they will be able to implement it, based on the training itself and the proposed follow-up support.
+We anticipate using quizzes as an integral part of the training to quickly assess and reinforce knowledge gains and we will review these for improvements.
+Any synchronous online sessions will be observed by members of the research team to identify strengths and weaknesses in the content as delivered, and dynamic issues between participants and presenters.

 We will undertake follow-up telephone interviews with PAs who did and did not complete the full training to understand the barriers and facilitiators to this.
 We will ask whether, and how, they intend to implement the knowledge, skills and tools in their day-to-day work.
 We will explore whether they feel it will improve their practice.
-We will also assess the extent to which the follow-up support is 'working' as intended, and what factors, if any, have impeded or facilitated the application of newly acquired knowledge and skills.
+We will include questions on the advantages and disadvantages of an online training intervention, and assess the extent to which the follow-up support is 'working' as intended, and what factors, if any, have impeded or facilitated the application of newly acquired knowledge and skills.